LSEG-API-Samples/Example.DataLibrary.Python.MRN/README.md

 # Machine Readable News Example with LSEG Data Library for Python

-- Last update: April 2025
+- Last update: June 2025
 - Compiler: Python
 - Prerequisite: The Real-Time Distribution System or The Real-Time -- Optimized credentials (V1) with MRN service